NESCent/Tools-for-Evo-Hack/wiki/Information.md

 Getting to NESCent:
 -------------------

-We will also coordinate daily shuttle service between the hotel and the NESCent office for your meeting.
+NESCent will coordinate daily shuttle service between the hotel and the NESCent office for your visit.
+We will also pre-schedule your out-bound airport shuttles (if applicable).
+A schedule will be distributed upon your arrival at NESCent.

 Meal Arrangements:
 ------------------